covid19cz/erouska-android/README.md

 ## <a name="git-workflow"></a>Git workflow

-- Do all work in a fork, then send a pull request to the `develop` branch.
+- Work in a fork then send a pull request to the `develop` branch.
 - Pull requests are merged with `squash commits`.
 - Admins merge `develop` to `master` with a `rebase` strategy.
 This triggers a release build.